 One thing I didn’t mention that’s a huge asset to ecommerce owners who want to learn how to make money on Pinterest is something called Promoted Pins.
 These are basically Pinterest’s version of Facebook ads.
 They look like normal pins, but they’re actually an ad.

 You can optimize your Promoted Pins to meet different goals (traffic, brand awareness, app installs, etc.) You can choose to place ads in browse mode.
 But you can also do it in search mode, where you would pick the keywords a user would need to search to see your ads — this is a valuable position because you’re getting ads in front of people who are searching specifically for your product, or at least ones like it.

-M$M tip: If you want to learn how to make money on Pinterest by running Promoted Pins for your site, I would check out the Pinterest VA course mentioned earlier.
+M$M tip: If you want to learn how to make money on Pinterest by running Promoted Pins for your site, I would check out the Pinterest Virtual Assistant Course mentioned earlier.
 There is an entire section on Promoted Pins, and you’ll learn a lot more about utilizing Pinterest for your own business needs.

 5. Gain a skill from Pinterest and monetize it

 Another way to think about Pinterest is as a huge learning library.
 You can put in the most random stuff and find that someone somewhere has pinned something about it.
 You can learn how to decorate cakes, build furniture, make origami stars, etc., etc., etc. Not only can you find all of these different things, you can collect and organize them.

 But what if you did something with all of that knowledge you’re collecting?
 There are so many different things you can learn how to do on Pinterest, a lot of them are marketable skills.